pdechery/speekr/README.md

 # Speekr

+This is a rudimentary Twitter app.
+It's possible to write posts, follow other users and repost and/or comment their posts.

+I build this with the following tools:

+- Django 4.0
+- Django Rest Framework 3.13
+- Vue.js
+- Sqlite

+I'm currently working in this project trying to add a better interface between other improvements.

 ### Build Steps

 This app is built with Django Framework, version 4, and uses the Django Rest package to support the REST API.